 Situated halfway between Saigon and Can Tho, Vinh Long acts as a gateway to the Mekong Delta.
-Its location makes it perfect for breaking up a road trip through the Mekong Delta, so that’s exactly what we did.
-This local town is very much off-the-Vietnam-tourist-trail, and as such, we weren’t entirely sure what the town had to offer in the way of sites to see.
+Its location makes it perfect for breaking up a trip through the Mekong Delta, so that’s exactly what we did.
+This local town is very much off the Vietnam-tourist trail, and as such, we weren’t entirely sure what the town had to offer in the way of sites to see.
 But we were pleasantly surprised by our day in Vinh Long and found plenty of things to keep us entertained; from nature to culture, Vinh Long has a little bit of it all.
 Here’s how to spend a day in Vinh Long.

 How to Spend a Day in Vinh Long

 I recommend exploring Vinh Long by motorbike, as some of the sites mentioned here are outside of the city and are too far to cycle to alongside seeing the other sites.
 If you aren’t on a road trip like us, I recommend renting a motorbike from your accommodation*.

 Vinh Long holds an ancient tradition of pottery making, and the town is dotted with factories handmaking ceramics.
 Leaning all about how the artisans turn sand from the Mekong River into rich red pots is the perfect introduction to Vinh Long.